 The advisor earns the fees hourly, monthly, on a per-project basis, or as a percentage of the investments managed.

 There’s a big push in the financial industry to make sure you get what you pay for.
-This year, new fiduciary regulations will take effect making sure the advisor puts your interest first.
+New fiduciary regulations ensure the advisor puts your interest first.

 With a fee-only advisor, you don’t have to worry as much about these new rules.
 You know your advisor is always acting as a fiduciary and putting you first because you pay a fee.
 There are no hidden fees, commissions, or conflicts of interest.
 What you see is what you get.